jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 **Police vetting in respect of primary and secondary schools**

 ### 9 Police vetting of non-teaching and unregistered employees at schools
-(1) The board of a State school and the managers of a private school must obtain a Police vet of every person— (a) whom the board or the managers appoints, or intends to appoint, to a position at the school; and (b) who is to work at the school during normal school hours; and (c) who is not—
+(1) The board of a State school, the sponsor, and the managers of a private school must obtain a Police vet of every person— (a) whom the board, the sponsor, or the managers appoints, or intends to appoint, to a position at the school; and (b) who is to work at the school during normal school hours; and (c) who is not—
     (i) a registered teacher who holds a current practising certificate; or (ii) a holder of a limited authority to teach.
-(2) The board or managers must—
+(2) The board, the sponsor, or managers must—
   (a) obtain the Police vet required by subclause (1) before the person begins work at the school; and (b) consider the information contained in the Police vet to assess whether the person would pose a risk to the safety of children if the person were to carry out work at the school.
-(3) In carrying out an assessment under subclause (2)﻿(b), the board or managers must take into account any guidelines on risk assessments issued by the Ministry.
+(3) In carrying out an assessment under subclause (2)﻿(b), the board, the sponsor, or managers must take into account any guidelines on risk assessments issued by the Ministry.

 ### 10 Police vetting of contractors and their employees who work at schools
-(1) The board of a State school and the managers of a private school must obtain a Police vet of every contractor, or employee of a contractor, who has, or is likely to have, unsupervised access to students at the school during normal school hours.
+(1) The board of a State school, the sponsor, and the managers of a private school must obtain a Police vet of every contractor, or employee of a contractor, who has, or is likely to have, unsupervised access to students at the school during normal school hours.
-(1A) The board or managers must—
+(1A) The board, the sponsor, or managers must—
   (a) obtain the Police vet required by subclause (1) before the contractor, or employee of a contractor, has, or is likely to have, unsupervised access to children at the school; and
   (b) consider the information contained in the Police vet to assess whether the contractor, or employee of a contractor, would pose a risk to the safety of children if they had unsupervised access to children at the school.
-(1B) In carrying out an assessment under subclause (1A)﻿(b), the board or managers must take into account any guidelines on risk assessments issued by the Ministry.
+(1B) In carrying out an assessment under subclause (1A)﻿(b), the board, the sponsor, or managers must take into account any guidelines on risk assessments issued by the Ministry.
 (2) In this clause, contractor means a person who works at a school under a contract for services.

 ### 11 Police vet must be obtained before person has unsupervised access to students
 [Repealed]

 ### 12 Further Police vets to be obtained every 3 years
-(1) The board of a State school and the managers of a private school must obtain a further Police vet of every person on whom a Police vet has already been obtained under clause 9 or 10 by that board or management and who still works at the school.
+(1) The board of a State school, the sponsor, and the managers of a private school must obtain a further Police vet of every person on whom a Police vet has already been obtained under clause 9 or 10 by that board or management and who still works at the school.
 (2) A further Police vet required under subclause (1) must be obtained on or about every third anniversary of any Police vet that has been previously conducted on the person.
 (3) The requirement for a further Police vet under this clause does not apply to a person on whom a Police vet under clause 9 or 10 would not be required if the person were about to be appointed to a position at the school or to work at the school at the time that the further Police vet would otherwise be required.

 ### 13 Procedures relating to Police vets under clause 9 or 10
-The board of a State school or the managers of a private school that applies for a Police vet of a person under clause 9 or 10—
+The board of a State school, the sponsor, or the managers of a private school that applies for a Police vet of a person under clause 9 or 10—
   (a) must ensure that strict confidentiality is observed for Police vets; and (b) may not take adverse action in relation to a person who is the subject of a Police vet until—
     (i) the person has validated the information contained in the vet; or